alaviss/adminTools/README.md

 ## kernel2efi

-A simple fish shell script to generate an EfiStub image
+A simple fish shell script to generate an EfiStub image.

     usage: kernel2efi [kernel name]

-# License
+## License

-The license could be found in the included LICENSE file
+The license could be found in the included LICENSE file.